dipaksarkar/docs/docs/nitrofit28/installation.md

 Replace `{project-root}` with the actual path to your NitroFIT28 project.

+## Post Installation

+After completing the installation, refer to the [Post Installation Guide](/nitrofit28/post-installation) for additional setup steps and best practices to ensure your NitroFIT28 site runs smoothly.

 ## Remove Dummy Data

 1. Open the SSH terminal on your machine and run the following command: